EnriqueTheDog/Snake_unlimited/README.md

 - 🐍 Python
 - 🎮 pygame library
 - ⚙️ Object Oriented Programming (OOP)
-- Other Pyhton libraries: 🎲 random and ⏳ time
+- Other Python libraries: 🎲 random and ⏳ time

 ## Setup
 In addition to Python, you'll need to install the [pygame library][pygame] in order to run the game.